TNG-Modding/paradox-gamefiles-templatemaker/README.md

     ...
 ```

 - Define specs files that contain content that will populate your spec.
-You must have "specs" defined.
-The content is otherwise arbitrary.
-For every item in the specs array, we will create a new file.
-The above template will create a fanatic militarist xenophobe faction.
+The content must be an array of blobs.
+Each blob will get a piece of content per order.
+So far, we are creating a fanatic militarist xenophobe faction.

 `./intemplator/specs/moderateFactions.json`
 ```